JacobH2001/Data-Management-Project/README.md

 #### Query 4:
-#### Show companies with the highest to lowest debt ratios: This query will be useful for providing insight into which companies have more favorable debt to revenue ratios.
+#### This query shows companies with the highest to lowest debt ratios: This query will be useful for providing insight into which companies have more favorable debt to revenue ratios.
 A manager may use this to decide whether or not their company wants to go through a merger with a particular company.

 #### Query 5:
-#### How well revenue grows after a merger: This query will be useful when comparing the revenue listed before and after a merger takes place between companies.
+#### This SQL query fetches company names, financial years, current revenues, and previous year's revenues for companies involved in M&A. It joins the Company and CompanyFinancials tables and uses a subquery to get the prior year's revenue, filtering for companies with M&A deals.
+Results are ordered by company name and financial year.

 #### Query 6: